-RALEIGH, April 5, 2018 — Wake Radiology, the Triangle’s leading provider of outpatient medical imaging, today announces support for new breast cancer screening guidelines outlined by two leading medical associations.
+Wake Radiology UNC REX Healthcare, the Triangle’s leading provider of outpatient medical imaging, is announcing it’s support for new breast cancer screening guidelines outlined by two leading medical associations.
 Revised recommendations put forth by the American College of Radiology (ACR) and the Society of Breast Imaging (SBI) call for risk assessments beginning at age 30 for all women and detail specific instructions for African American women.

-Released earlier this week, the ACR and SBI breast cancer screening guidelines are the “first to recognize that African American women are at high risk for the disease and should be screened as such.”
-Both organizations say the updated standards could help save more lives.
+In 2018, the ACR and SBI breast cancer screening guidelines were the first to recognize that African American women are at an increased risk for breast cancer mortality.
+Both organizations say the updated standards will help detect breast cancer early when it’s most treatable and could help save more lives.

 “Since 1990, breast cancer death rates dropped 23 percent in African-American women—approximately half that in whites,” said Wendy B. DeMartini, MD, President of the SBI, in the organization’s statement.
 “We changed our approach to help save more African-American women and others at higher risk from this deadly disease.”